Business Website-Your Web Presence

-If you’re like most small business owners who want a web site you have no idea what all that technical stuff means.
-In this post I’ll give you some tips on what you’ll need to get your web site up on the web and bringing in customers.
+If you’re like most small business owners who want a business website you have no idea what all that technical stuff means.
+In this post I’ll give you some tips on what you’ll need to get your business website up and reaching customers.
 Of course everyone’s needs are different.
-It’s a lot different to build a web site for a small business who wants to have a web presence and get out information about the business vs. a small business that wants to have e-commerce capability and sell items through an online store.
-In this post I’m going to focus on the small business that doesn’t need e-commerce, but wants a web site to grow their business.
+It’s a lot different to build a website for a small business who wants to have a web presence and get out information about the business vs. a small business that wants to have e-commerce capability and sell items through an online store.
+In this post I’m going to focus on the small business that doesn’t need e-commerce, but wants a website to grow their business.

 Web Site Hosting